pachoh/pdsnd_github/README.md

 ### Description
 The project provides an interactive analysis of the US bikeshare market for the cities of Chicago, New York City and Washington.
+It queries user input and then provides descriptive statistics for the desired filters.

 ### Files used
 bikeshare.py